Alafia1/Ansible/README.md

 Ansible Use Case

+Case 1:

+Case 2:

 How Ansible Works

 Ansible Management Node:
     Is the system where ansible is installed and all playbooks and inventory is kept

 Inventory:
-    Is the list of servers of host where ansible needs to make changes, manage for various automantiona nd configuration management tasks.
+    Is the list of servers of host where ansible needs to make changes, manage for various automation nd configuration management tasks.
     Default location of host inventory is /etc/ansible/hosts but you can specify a different location with -i flag or the ansible.cfg configuration file.

 Playbook: